StefanHaslhofer/AudioFeatureExtractor/Assignment3/protocol.md

 0.12%.
 It is also worth mentioning that kNN and the naive bayes deliver nearly indistinguishable results.
 Because the dataset is balanced the ROC Area is also a suitable metric.
 But even in this category the multilayer perceptron comes out on top.

+##### 6. Grip classification

+*Weka* was used for classifications.

+I used the Weka visualization to filter out less significant features by hand.
+However, this proved to be an incorrect approach as removing some features results in a slightly worse classification and is therefore unnecessary.